Have you suffered an injury following manual handling?

 With the exception of children, there is a three-year time limit on making a personal injury claim.
 This time limit begins from the date that the accident initially occurred.
 Therefore, you should contact a personal injury solicitor as soon as possible to assess your case.

 If you have suffered a personal injury, you may be entitled to receive compensation.
-First Personal Injury solicitors are available to assist you and ensure that you win the compensation that you deserve.
+First Personal Injury is available to assist you and ensure that you win the compensation that you deserve.